Bakhtiyarpur College of Engineering

 Bakhtiyarpur College of Engineering (BCE Patna) is a public institute in Bakhtiyarpur (Patna) run under the Department of Science and Technology, Bihar.

 History

 BCE Patna was established in 2016 by the Government of Bihar via its Department of Science and Technology, Bihar.
 BCE Patna is recognized by the AICTE and is affiliated to Bihar Engineering University (BEU).
 Its first academic session was started in 2016 on the old university grounds of the Indian Institute of Technology Patna in the Pataliputra Housing Colony.

 Programs

-The institute offers full-time Bachelor of Technology (B.Tech.) degree programs in specific science and technology disciplines, including six engineering branches.
+The institute offers full-time Bachelor of Technology (B.Tech.) degree programs in specific science and technology disciplines, including seven engineering branches.